 - This program will prepare you to teach science as integrated content in middle and high school (grades 7-12).
 It is only available as a second major, and requires a first major in biology, chemistry, earth science, or physics.
 This program does not lead to initial certification, but does lead to an accelerated post-graduate certification program.

 - This interdisciplinary, flexible program is a good fit if you would like to broaden your earth and environmental understanding.
 It can include both earth science and related courses.
 This program cannot be combined with any other major or minor in our department.
 The earth science minor can be completed online!

-- Geology - Designed as a supporting minor for students preparing to do professional work in other science fields.
-It cannot be combined with earth science as a major-minor or double minor relationship.
-A student may design a geology minor for their specific needs.
+- This program is designed as a supporting minor if you are preparing to do professional work in other science fields.
+This minor cannot be combined with any other major or minor in our department.